-COVID-19 Management Plan
+COVID Management Plan

-TheCOVID-19 Management Plan was developed to support district transitions throughout the global pandemic.
+The COVID Management Plan was developed to support district transitions throughout the global pandemic.
 The plan is comprised of three components to support decision making and pivot processes.

-- Risk Levels (Green, Yellow, Red) align health and safety measures to support the best instructional modality, - Indicators are data and metrics that define the point at which FBISD will pivot among learning models.
-Indicators include District, Campus, and External data metrics, and - Response Actions define the activities that occur to support transitions to support each learning model.
-For e.g., when in Green Face to Face with Online Option would be considered, while in Yellow, staggered spacing for Face to Face will be in place and when in Red, online for all would be the optimum option with provision for Face to Face for SPED.
+- Risk Levels (Green, Yellow, Red) align health and safety measures to support the best instructional modality - Indicators are data and metrics that define the point at which FBISD will pivot among learning models.
+Indicators include District, Campus, and External data metrics - Response Actions define the activities that occur to support transitions to support each learning model.
+For example when in Green, face-to-face with online option would be considered; while in Yellow, staggered spacing for face-to-face will be in place; and when in Red, online for all would be the optimum option with provision for f-ace-to-face for SPED

 FBISD Reimagined defines two learning modalities that will be supported throughout the 2020-21 school year.
 The implementation of these learning modalities may change due to shifts in Risk Levels throughout the year.
 The project management team collaborated with district and campus leaders to identify response actions which will support a smooth transition among learning models.
-The primary goal of COVID-19 Management Plan is to ensure uninterrupted learning for students and to guide district departments with transition activities that must occur in each risk level.
+The primary goal of COVID Management Plan is to ensure uninterrupted learning for students and to guide District departments with transition activities that must occur in each risk level.